wikiskripta/Whois/README.md

 License
 -------

-Created by Petr Kajzar, 2019.
+Created by Petr Kajzar, 1st Faculty of Medicine, Charles Univesity, Czech Republic, 2019.
 Released under Creative Commons Zero v1.0 Universal license.

 To the extent possible under law, I have dedicated all copyright and related